Best Value Faucets

 A sea change in American faucet manufacturing has taken place over the past few decades.

-Pfister, however, began moving all of its faucet production to China and Mexico in 1993 – much to the detriment of the quality of the brand.
-At present, it does not manufacture any faucets at all.
-They are all made by contract factories in China and Korea.
+Pfister began moving all of its faucet production to China and Mexico in 1993, much to the detriment of the quality of the brand.

-followed roughly the same path after being acquired by the Japanese conglomerate, LIXIL Corporation, in 2013.
-Some American Standard manufacturing has moved to a Mexican plant owned by AS Maquila Mexico, S. de R.L. de C.V. in Aguascalientes.
-The company imports most of its faucets, however, from factories in China.
+Some American Standard manufacturing has moved to a plant in Aguascalientes owned by AS Maquila Mexico, S. de R.L. de B.V.
+Most of its faucets, however, are imported from factories in China.

 That leaves

-Moen faucets are a Best Value not for one or two particular things but for nearly everything about the company and its faucet products.
-It is a North American company that produces very good to excellent innovative faucets with a strong warranty and customer support to be envied by most other companies.
+It produces very good to excellent aucets with a strong warranty and customer support to be envied by most other companies.

 While other North American faucet companies have shifted most if not all of their manufacturing overseas, Moen remains very much an American faucet institution with an international scope.